 Planning a Trip to Trinidad – Where to Stay in Trinidad

 As mentioned prices for hotels and guest houses in Trinidad range from $50-200+ a night.
 Since we were already familiar with getting around via route taxi, we stayed in an Airbnb in St. Anns.
 St Anns Oasis had the most tranquil setting, located right next to the Royal Botanical Gardens, close to restaurants, Massy Grocery Store, walking distance to the Queens Park Savannah, and downtown Port of Spain so we got to check for family, eat good food, roam around town, and relax on our own terms.
 It also included a washer and dryer with detergent and fabric softener so we went home with clean clothes.
-Common area on the property included the pool and garden area.
+The common area on the property included the pool and garden area.
 A benefit to staying during the time of our visit was having the area to ourselves.
 Our hosts Ms. Carole and Adrian also provided some local snacks, juices, teas, coffee, milk, and water in our bungalow at no additional cost.

 If you’re looking for traditional hotels in Port of Spain, the Hyatt Regency, Hilton, and Courtyard by Marriott are good options.
 There are also boutique hotels in Trinidad like Kapok, Hotel Normandie, and The Chancellor Hotel.
 I stayed at the Marriott for a weekend wedding back in 2012 and had a nice experience with the property and staff.
 The price of food and drinks were overpriced, but that is expected when staying at a hotel.